 The data present in Table 1 revealed that the highest level yield of black gram was obtained by the farmers who had technical efficiency level 0.51-0.55 with 38.33 per cent followed by technical efficiency level of 0.46-50 and 0.40-0.45 with 26.66 and 23.33 per cent respectively.
 The lowest level of yield was obtained by the farmers who had lowest levels of technical efficiency 0.56-0.60 with 11.68 per cent.
 The maximum number of black gram grower of improved came under the category of 0.51-0.55 technical efficiency and maximum number of existing varieties come under 0.46-0.50 with 35.83 per cent.
 This implies that farms in the improved group are technically more efficient than their counterparts under the local seed variety system.
-This may be attributable to correct and timely application of recommended fertilizers as the improved Blackgram varieties come as a complete package in terms of quantities and periods of recommended fertilizer application together with other cultural practices.
+This may be attributable to correct and timely application of recommended fertilizers as the improved black gram varieties come as a complete package in terms of quantities and periods of recommended fertilizer application together with other cultural practices.
 Therefore, existing seed variety producers should be encouraged to increase their learning on managerial practices with regard to the use of inputs in order to catch up with their improved variety grower counterparts.
 Swetha et al. (2019) observed that in the study area not all the black gram farmers were technically efficient.
 Mean technical efficiency of the black gram farmers in the study were 67%, in which there was 33 per cent allowance to improve efficiency.
 The findings of this study has been parallel to the findings of Shyamsundari et al. (2019), Abera (2018), Youssef et al. (2017), Miah et al. (2014), Faisal (2011).

 Table- 2: Descriptive statistics of respondent farmers.